A Secret to Success as a Working Mom: Use Dresses to Stay Cool and Stylish in Hot Weather

 Two girls at the Pittsburgh International Airport (#travelhacks)

 When you are single, or married without children, planning for a vacation is like dreaming about your favorite dessert.
-It’s is truly like you’re about to experience nirvana, a calorie-free ice cream sundae with whipped cream and a cherry on top!
+It’s truly like you’re about to experience nirvana, a calorie-free ice cream sundae with whipped cream and a cherry on top!
 When you are a working mom and have children even thinking about vacation can seem like a huge chore.
 You can get overwhelmed by trying to figure out how you can possibly prepare for said vacation while doing all of the other crap that you have to do!

 Well, because I believe in vacations and believe in you, I have the answer to your prayers!